Permanent Residency (Green Card)

 What is this right?

-A green card (lawful permanent resident status) gives you the right to live and work permanently in the United States.
-There are three main pathways: family-based (sponsored by a U.S. citizen or permanent resident relative), employment-based (sponsored by an employer through the PERM labor certification process), and the Diversity Visa Lottery (50,000 green cards awarded annually by random selection to nationals of underrepresented countries).
+A green card (lawful permanent resident status) is the right to live and work in the United States permanently.
+There are four main pathways: family-based sponsorship by a U.S. citizen or permanent resident relative; employment-based sponsorship by an employer through the PERM labor certification process — including the EB-2 National Interest Waiver, which lets certain applicants self-petition without an employer; the EB-5 Immigrant Investor Program (minimum $800,000 investment in a Targeted Employment Area or $1,050,000 elsewhere, creating 10 full-time jobs); and the annual Diversity Visa Lottery — 55,000 green cards awarded by random selection to nationals of underrepresented countries.
+Nationals of high-admission countries (UK, Canada, Mexico, China, India) are excluded from the lottery.

-Employment-based green cards have five preference categories (EB-1 through EB-5), each with different requirements and wait times.
-The process typically involves three steps: PERM labor certification (proving no qualified U.S. workers are available), Form I-140 (immigrant petition), and Form I-485 (adjustment of status) or consular processing.
-Per-country limits of 7% of the total annual allocation create significant backlogs for applicants from India and China.
+Employment-based green cards split into five preference categories (EB-1 through EB-5), each with its own requirements and wait times.
+The standard route involves three steps: PERM labor certification (proving no qualified U.S. workers are available), Form I-140 (the immigrant petition), and Form I-485 (adjustment of status) or consular processing.
+The 7% per-country cap creates the famous India and China backlogs — EB-2 and EB-3 from India currently run a decade or more.

 When does it apply?